 Alok Sharma and Boris Johnson are running the main conference programme in Glasgow on behalf of the UK Government, and are not available for paid speaking engagements.
-However there are a wealth of keynote speakers you could consider, if you’re planning your own event or conference theme to tie in with COP26.
+However there are a wealth of conference speakers you could consider, if you’re planning your own event with the theme of sustainability and climate change.

 Here are some of our top-recommended keynote speakers on ESG / climate change: